cheng-hsiang-chiu/CS839-SmartNIC/README.md

   - graph_sample.c: function definitions in the DOCA Graph implementation
   - pthread_sample.c: a Pthread implementation
   - sequential_sample.c: a sequential implementation
-- SmartNIC___Final_Project.pd : the report
+- report.pdf : the report
-- smartnic.pdf : the presentation slide
+- presentation.pdf : the presentation slide

 ## Build and Run
 To build and run the three implementations,